The tragic reality is that when Hitler targeted the Jewish people, the faith community turned a blind eye.

 Prophetic passages in both Testaments of the Bible affirm the centrality of Jerusalem in Israel’s future.
-Only those with a premeditated obsession to destroy Israel and rewrite history disavow what every rational person recognizes—Jerusalem is the capital of Israel and the heart of the Jewish world.
+Those with an obsession to destroy Israel and rewrite history disavow what every rational person recognizes.
+Jerusalem is the capital of Israel and the heart of the Jewish world.

 “May the Lord answer you in the day of trouble; may the name of the God of Jacob defend you; may He send you help from the sanctuary, and strengthen you out of Zion.”
 PSALM 20:1-2

 Set an alarm to pause in a moment of silent solidarity with our Jewish friends, neighbors and co-workers.
 Then, determine to use Yom HaShoah to counter those who attempt to diminish and co-opt the memory of the Holocaust.

 “Blessed be the Lord, who has not given us as prey to their teeth.
 Our soul has escaped as a bird from the snare of the fowlers; the snare is broken, and we have escaped.
 Our help is in the name of the Lord, who made heaven and earth.”
 PSALM 124:6-7

 Don’t be a pew warmer.
 Use every opportunity to counter misinformation about Israel.

 In a reincarnation of the spirit of Amalek, Adolf Hitler and the Nazi regime instigated the most aggressive program to annihilate the Jewish people in the history of mankind.

 Intentionally choosing to benefit Israel in a practical way invites the corresponding blessing God promised.